WordPress Security Checklist: A Complete and Practical Guide to Safeguard Your Website

 Install a two-factor authentication plugin.
 After installation, go to Settings > Two-Factor, and enable it for all Administrator accounts.

 The most common second factor is a time-based code generated by an authenticator app on your phone.
-When you log in to WordPress, you enter your password and then the six-digit code from your authenticator app.
+When you log in to WordPress, you enter your password, and then the six-digit code from your authenticator app.
 This code changes every 30 seconds.
 Another method is getting an email verification code that is valid for a few minutes.

-This single step improves the WordPress secure login.
+This single step improves WordPress security.

 Backups are your safety net.
 If your website gets hacked, you can restore it quickly.